 By Jeremy Ray, Fitness Center Coordinator, Baptist Health Medical Center-Little Rock

-‘Tis the season of navigating through work and social parties, family gatherings, and leftovers with the goal to stay lean or at least not gain so much that you’re a size larger the first week of January.
+‘Tis the season of navigating through work and social parties, family gatherings, and leftovers.

-Here are five strategies to help you during the holidays:
+Here are five strategies to help you feel great and stay healthy during the holidays:

 Manage Your Stress